ScottJams/scottjams.github.io/index.markdown

 ## Dialogue systems

+In *Project Whimsy*, I utilised the [Ink narrative scripting language by Inkle](https://www.inklestudios.com/ink/) to display contextual dialogue options and responses.

+Image of Ink markup

+The Ink script contains all of the games dialogue and the logic which determines which dialogue to display next.
+The Ink script is exported in **json** and accessed via the [Ink for Unity C# API](https://github.com/inkle/ink-unity-integration), allowing us to easily determine which dialogue to display on screen based upon the players previous choices and progress.

+When we speak with a character, we defer to that characters `decider` section in the Ink script which contains the logic for deciding which text to display.
+We throw up the dialogue UI and the current line of dialogue and let the logic play out in the Ink script.
+Once there is no more dialogue to display, we close the UI and gameplay resumes.

+Image of Unity decider script
+Code deciding what to do with dialogue

-In *Fallen*, I created a closed captioning system to display dialogue and provide a non-audio source of information for sound effects.
+In *Fallen*, I created my own closed captioning system to display dialogue and provide a non-audio source of information for sound effects.

-In *Project Whimsy*, I utilised the [Ink narrative scripting language by Inkle.](https://www.inklestudios.com/ink/) to display contextual dialogue options and responses.
-Variables are updated within the dialogue script and referenced via the Ink for Unity C# API.
+Image of dialogue block

+Description of Dialogue blocks, lines and sequential playback.

+Considering *Fallen* was a two-week game jam project, the scope of the system was fairly limited.
+If I were to extend it's functionality, I would move the dialogue into dedicated files which can be loaded in at runtime.
+This would be much more maintainable and would make it much easier to implement features such as displaying alternative languages on the fly.

 ## Area Structure and Save Games